Winds-AI/Frontend-development-mcp-tools/docs/FUTURE_PLANS.md

-#### If you are interested in the future of this project, please go to [https://windsurf.canny.io/feature-requests](https://windsurf.canny.io/feature-requests), search for these requests and upvote them so we can build upon this tool more.
+#### If you are interested in the future of this project, please go to [https://windsurf.canny.io/feature-requests](https://windsurf.canny.io/feature-requests), search for these requests and upvote them so we can build upon these tools more.

 Feature Requests: